Reality of Wrestling

 Independent professional wrestling promotion based in Houston, Texas, U.S.

-Reality of Wrestling (ROW) is an independent professional wrestling promotion based in Houston, Texas.
+Reality of Wrestling (ROW) is an independent professional wrestling promotion and school based in Houston, Texas.
 It was established as Pro Wrestling Alliance (PWA) in 2005 by WWE Hall of Famer Booker T. Since 2024, it has been used as a developmental territory by WWE under the WWE ID program.

 History

 Pro Wrestling Alliance

 The Pro Wrestling Alliance's first show was held in December 2006.
 Owner Booker T started the promotion to give professional wrestlers the opportunity to properly train, as well as to keep the legacy of Paul Boesch's Houston Wrestling alive.
 The money made at shows is donated to Fights For Kids Foundation, which helps kids stay off the streets and shows them the benefits of a better life.

 Monthly events were held at the Pasadena Convention Center in Pasadena, Texas, and later at the Clear Lake Recreation Sports Center in Clear Lake, Texas.

 In December 2007, Rob Van Dam wrestled his first match after leaving WWE against Booker T for the PWA, and the match is included on the DVD The Best of RVD TV Vol 1 DVD in the extras.